FrendEr/WQBuilder/README.md

-# WQBuilder
+# woqu-builder
-A front end builder cli for woqu which is base on gulp.
-The cmd is wqb &lt;options> &lt;params>.
+A front end builder cli for woqu which is base on gulp and webpack.